Amazon EKS troubleshooting - Amazon EKS

 [ "sg-EXAMPLE2" ]

-If the security group IDs returned in the output don't match the security group IDs that were specified when the cluster was created, then if you want Amazon EKS to update the cluster, you need to create a new cluster.
-Amazon EKS won't update a cluster if the security group IDs specified at cluster creation don't exist.
-You can't specify different security groups after cluster creation.
+If the security group IDs returned in the output don’t match the security group IDs that were specified when the cluster was created, then if you want Amazon EKS to update the cluster, you need to change the security groups used by the cluster.
+Amazon EKS won’t update a cluster if the security group IDs specified at cluster creation don’t exist.

 When you initiate a Kubernetes version update for your cluster, the update can fail for the same reason.